medaka0213/DynamoDB-SingleTable/readme.rst

 In addition to main item (sk=\ ``user_item``), multiple item (sk=\ ``search_{__model_name__}_{field_name}``) added to table.
-Those ¡Èsearch items¡É are used to search
+Those â€œsearch itemsâ€ are used to search

-The GSI ``DataSearchIndex`` is used to get ¡Èsearch items¡É to extract target¡Çs pk.
+The GSI ``DataSearchIndex`` is used to get â€œsearch itemsâ€ to extract targetâ€™s pk.
 Then, ``batch_get`` items by pk.

 ================= ==================== =========
 sk = hash         data = range         pk